BlvckBytes/docs-config-mapper/docs/pre-processor.md

 In order to avoid needless complexity and improve on readability, input-files do not contain any control-characters whatsoever, besides comment-markers (`#`).

-The key is simply identified as the first word of the line, which thereby cannot contain spaces; keys can only consist of uppercase latin characters and digits, as well as hyphens (`-`) and underscores (`_`); use the latter to build self-descriptive names, with hyphens separating words within the same group, and underscores delimiting groups.
-For example, `DISPLAY_PREVIOUS-PAGE_LORE_LEFT-CLICK-DESCRIPTION` and `DISPLAY_PREVIOUS-PAGE_LORE_RIGHT-CLICK-DESCRIPTION`, which describe the previous-page button's lore-content in regards to describing what action will be carried out when either left- or right-clicking, all within a GUI called "display".
+The key is simply identified as the first word of the line, which thereby cannot contain spaces; keys can only consist of uppercase latin characters and digits, as well as hyphens (`-`).
 Do not refrain from employing long and verbose keys, and scope groups of keys by a common prefix, as to visually depict their mutual belonging.

 After this key, any amount of white-space may follow; it is advised to align values so their beginning shares a common column, making it a lot easier to read and edit.
 If the first character of the value is required to be a space, prepend it by a backslash (`\`); if a value is required to have trailing spaces, append them by a backslash also; to have a literal backslash at either the beginning or the end of a line in combination with whitespace, prepend the backslash by another backslash, e.g. `\\`.
 Backslashes at the beginning of a line which are not followed up by whitespace do not require escaping; similarly, backslashes at the end of a line which are not prepended by whitespace do not require escaping either.